Latin Name: Ixodidae (hard ticks)/ Argasidae (soft ticks)

 How To Prevent Tick Bites

-Prevention is the only foolproof method of avoiding ticks and the serious illnesses they transmit.
-Before and after you and your pet engage in outdoor activities during tick season, it’s advisable to apply an all natural insecticide and repellent to both yourself and your furry friend.
+Prevention is the only foolproof method of avoiding ticks.
+Before and after you and your pet engage in outdoor activities during tick season, it’s advisable to apply a non-toxic insecticide and repellent to both yourself and your furry friend.
 It’s also generally a good idea to treat your yard for fleas and ticks during the warmer months of the year.